alina-yur/swiss-travel-advisor/README.md

   gvenzl/oracle-free:latest
 ```

-Wait for the database to be ready (check with `podman logs -f oracle-free`).
+Wait for the database to be ready (check with `podman logs -f travel-app-db`).

 ### 2. Set OpenAI API Key